SalieriC/SUCC/documentation/succ-api.md

 const boostLowerData: {
     boost: {                            //This is where SUCC will look for the data, use 'lower' if the spell was cast using lower.
         degree: "success",              //This is the degree of success and failure.
 Can also be 'raise'.
-        trait: skillItem,               //It's the safest to pass the skills item directly but you can pass a string and the builder will search for that.
+        trait: skillItem,               //It's the safest to pass the skills' item directly but you can pass a string and the builder will search for that.
 For Attributes this is the only way to pass it.
         duration: 5                     //A number specifying the duration of the effect.
 It defaults to 5.
     }
 }